 The Lamy 2000 is one of those iconic pens that are instantly recognizable to

 In most regards, the 2000 is as perfect a fountain pen as one can hope for, achieving the Bauhaus-ish goals admirably.
-The feed is a very complex object, giving as good a protection against the forces that make pens dribble as can be found.
+The feed is a very complex object, giving as good a protection against the forces that make pens dribble as can be found; it is derived from the Tintomatic feed first seen in the Lamy 27 back in the 1950s.
 The point is pleasant and willing, with a springiness that cushions the act of writing very nicely; the incautious will take this for flexibility, which can lead to springing the point.
 The filler is easy to use and holds plenty of ink.
 The pen is relatively easy to strip down for cleaning, too.

 Having said that, there are a few ways to in which an example of the 2000 gives clues to its age.
 The first is that well-concealed national marking, which on the oldest of 2000s will read W. Germany, hidden on the inner face of the clip.
 The very oldest will also have a ball-bearing in the end of the clip and lack the Lamy name on the side, while there is an identifying impression on the cap itself.
 The older pens also have an L imprint on the little disc in the tail.
 There are also some subtle differences in the shape of the fore-end of the pen, the most striking of which is a change in 2010 to have the stainless steel finish wrap entirely around the front.
 Finally, there is a model that can be pinned down to a specific year– the one released in the year 2000, which is made primarily of steel with small black components.